iwasnevergivenaname/Front-end-Developer-Interview-Questions/src/answers/javascript-answers.md

 * Describe event bubbling.
 * Describe event capturing.
 * What's the difference between an "attribute" and a "property"?
+    - attributes refer to additional information of an object
+    - properties describe the characteristics of an object
 * What are the pros and cons of extending built-in JavaScript objects?
 * What is the difference between `==` and `===`?
     - `==` tests for equality abstractly, it quietly performs automatic type conversion if needed to asses equality